 Minerals: Seller’s fee minerals, if any, are negotiable.
-There appear to be a small quantity of state classified minerals on the northern border of ranch.
+There appears to be a small quantity of state classified minerals on the northern border of the ranch.
 All rights associated with any state classified minerals associated with the ranch will convey.

 Taxes: The open space lands of the ranch (not including improvement areas) are taxed under 1D1 Wildlife Management for ad valorem tax purposes.